kailash-manasarovar/statement/docs/timeline/2026/may.md

 !!! quote
     - You're the Woodstock to my Snoopy, the Mulder to my Scully, the Elvis to myyyy co-ol-o-nel.

+- It's country style Janis.
-- Inspired by Apples Snoopy and Friends on Flight 0202 from Paris to Beijing.
+- Inspired by Apples Snoopy and Friends on Flight 0202 from Paris to Beijing, and a recent music sesh.
 - Brilliant!